MMK21Hub/C/README.md

 Throughout this document, values will often be written in RFC 4648 base-32.
 This will be indicated by a subscript 32, e.g. F<sub>32</sub> to represent the value 5.

+In case you're wondering how pieces relate to other units of data such as bytes, here's a "helpful" bulleted list:

+- 1 bit = **1** bit
+- 1 nibble = **4** bits
+- 1 piece = **5** bits
+- 1 byte = **8** bits
+- In Windows terminology, 1 WORD = **16** bits

+#### Data types

+Fortunately, you only need to learn about one data type to code in C.

+##### Integers

+C considers integers to be the best data type, and idiomatic C programs will reflect this ideal in their documentation.
+Naturally, C stores integers on the board as unsigned pieces, giving each integer a range of 0 to 31.

+##### Booleans

+Boolean values are represented in C as integers.
+0 is equivalent to `false`, and `1` is equivalent to `true`.

+For the purposes of [boolean operations](#boolean-operations), the value 0 is considered falsy and any other value is considered truthy.

+##### Floating-point numbers

+C does not support floating-point numbers.
+Instead, you should use the superior integer data type.

+##### Characters and strings

+Characters and strings are not supported yet.

+Strings carry a variety of complications, including localization, normalization, and delocalisation.
+It is suggested to use integers for input and output instead.

+Characters may be defined as a data type in a future version of C. They will likely be stored as two pieces per character, using the UTF-10 Unicode encoding that will be specific to C.

 ### Referencing board squares

 Board squares (equivalent to memory locations) are referenced using coordinates in the same way as algebraic chess notation.
 Two characters are used: